digdir/dialogporten/README.md

 ![Deployment process](docs/deploy-process.png)

-[Release Please](https://github.com/google-github-actions/release-please-action) is used in order to create releases, generate changelog and bumping version numbers.
+[Release Please](https://github.com/google-github-actions/release-please-action) is used to create releases, generate changelog and bumping version numbers.

 `CHANGELOG.md` and `version.txt` are automatically updated and should not be changed manually.

 ### Manual deployment (⚠️ handle with care)

-This project utilizes two GitHub dispatch workflows to manage manual deployments: `dispatch-apps.yml` and `dispatch-infrastructure.yml`.
+This project uses two GitHub dispatch workflows to manage manual deployments: `dispatch-apps.yml` and `dispatch-infrastructure.yml`.
 These workflows allow for manual triggers of deployments through GitHub Actions, providing flexibility for deploying specific versions to designated environments.

 #### Using `dispatch-apps.yml`